TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/litecoin-rpc.md

 ### Returns
 * `Object`
     * `totalBalance` : `String` - The sum of all UTXOs amounts, denominated in litoshis.
-    * `spendableBalance` : `String` - The sum of all UTXOs minus an estimated on-chain fee, denominated in litohis.
+    * `spendableBalance` : `String` - The sum of all UTXOs minus an estimated on-chain fee, denominated in litoshis.

 ### Example
 The example below specifies a request to fetch the user's balance.